 Chameleons can go for around 2 weeks without eating and 1 week without drinking, depending on the species and factors such as age, the environment, activity level, health status, and gravidity.

-In this article, we’ll explain how long chameleons can go without food or water, and related questions such as:
+In this article, we’ll explain how long chameleons can go without

-- What affects a chameleon’s ability to survive without food or water?
+- What affects a chameleon’s ability to survive without

 - When should chameleon owners start to worry when their chameleon refuses to eat?